Adam Frederick Goldberg

 - Only One Name: Lauren, which she shortens as Ren.

 - Parental Neglect: Her parents are so the exact opposite of Beverly they forget to come to the dinner where they were supposed to meet Erica.
-She eventually ends up having dinner with Erica, Beverly (who Erica was trying that she not meet Ren for the episode) and Barry.
+She eventually ends up having dinner with Erica, Beverly (whom Erica was trying to keep from meeting Ren for the episode) and Barry.
 Ren actually states Erica is lucky to have Beverly.

 Teachers and other school personnel